Come Tomorrow (Marie Knight song): Background and recording

 By the end of 1964, British pop group Manfred Mann had established themselves as a worldwide success.
 Their breakthrough single, a cover of the Exciters, "Do Wah Diddy Diddy", reached number one in both the United Kingdom and the United States during the autumn of that year.
-The follow up to that single was a cover of "Sha La La" by the Shirelles, which, although also became a top-ten hit in the UK, only peaked in the top-twenty across the Atlantic.
-Despite this, it established Manfred Mann with a distinct sound, dominated by the organ performed by keyboardist Manfred Mann.
+The follow-up to that single was a cover of "Sha La La" by the Shirelles, which became a top-ten hit in the UK and peaked in the top-twenty across the Atlantic.
+This established Manfred Mann with a distinct sound, dominated by the organ performed by keyboardist Manfred Mann.

 Like many other songs by Manfred Mann during this era, "Come Tomorrow" was introduced to the band by lead singer Paul Jones, who owned a copy of it.
 The song differentiates from their contemporary sound in that the organ is not prominent, instead having a flute played by guitarist Mike Vickers mixed high on the song.
 According to author Greg Russo, Manfred Mann begun recording the song on November 9, 1964, adding overdubs on November 16.
 However, in the liner notes for their compilation box Down the Road Apiece, it is noted as having been recorded on November 16 with overdubs added on November 26.
-The sessions also completed other songs, including some which would end up as the B-side, "What Did I Do Wrong?"
-Nonetheless, Russo describes the session of the song to have been relaxed, in that "laughing and talking" could be heard on it.
+The sessions also completed other songs, including "What Did I Do Wrong?" which would end up as the B-side.
+Russo describes the session of the song to have been relaxed, in that "laughing and talking" could be heard on it.
 The session was produced by John Burgess and took place at EMI Studios in London.

-Paul Jones would record a German language vocal track, with lyrics written by Fred Oldörp, specifically for the German market.
+Paul Jones recorded a German language vocal track, with lyrics written by Fred Oldörp, specifically for the German market.
 This release, titled "Weine Nicht" ("Pretty Baby") was released as the B-side to "Sie" ("She") a month after the original version, though it failed to chart.